 - they’re also a great price for the high quality of the paint.

 The only downside is that the paint dries a bit slowly, so you’ll have to wait a bit between coats.
-Click on the images to find our tutorials for these friendly woodland animal painted rocks on the DecoArt Projects Gallery.

-Shark Painted Rocks
+Easy Shark Painted Rocks

-Supplies Needed for Rock Painting:
+Supplies Needed for Shark Rock Painting:

-- Medium sized, triangular shaped rock with a flat surface for painting
+- Medium sized, triangular shaped rock with a flat surface for painting (check out our guide on where to find rocks for painting)

 - DecoArt Americana Multi-Surface Acrylics in Cotton Ball (white), Dolphin (gray), Black Tie (black) and Lipstick (red)